michaeltouati/PICSC/README.md

 $python3 PICSC.py

-A Tkinter window will show up and you can enter all the needed paramaters to get an estimate of the PIC simulation computational cost in CPUxhours as well as the needed RAM memory.
+A Tkinter window will show up and you can enter all needed parameters to get an estimate of the PIC simulation computational cost in terms of CPUxhours and needed RAM memory.